yashikaadesai/abm-cat-simulation/ProjectDiscussionAndPlanning.md

 # Everyone
 Find a least two datasets
 Everyone works on the code
+- Everyone is in charge of picking one cat to test the given data on
+- Based on the data collected we will compare all tested cats

 Shanze
-- assist in presentation
+- assist in presentation/abstract

 Yashika
 - assist in presentation

 Carla
-- Make and finalizing the presentation
+- Make and finalize the presentation

 Ebise
 - Making and finalizing the abstract

-Anya
--